andrew-lunarg/gfxreconstruct/tools/convert/README.md

 ## FAQ
 * Where is the type information?
-[ToDo]
+  * Type information is defined by the xml of the Vulkan specification.
+    Applications using the format are required to derive type information from there when introspecting on the output or from their programmers' reading of the specification.
+    Annotating every value with its type as done by some other tools such as the API Dump layer was deemed redundant, obfuscatory, and verbose for this tool's anticipated uses.
 * Can I rely on the ordering of `args` object `key:value` pairs?
   - Convert will output fields in the same order as they appear in the parameter lists of the corresponding C API.
     While that order is not guaranteed to be preserved by all parsers, many do preserve it by default or can be configured to do so.

+## TO Mention Above
+* note that it can be made pretty  through the yq pipeline.
+* Use of `--unbuffered` for `jq` and `--line-buffered` for `grep`
 - jq snippet to transform to an array.
 [ToDo]
   - ordered map in python parser.
 [ToDo]

-## TO Mention Above
-* note that it can be made pretty through jq and through the yq pipeline.
-* Use of `--unbuffered` for `jq` and `--line-buffered` for `grep`
-* When Arrays (and structs) linked by pointers can be null.